Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 The timeline is the single most important part of the proposal.
 The timeline serves several purposes:

-1. It shows that you have a plan
+1. It shows that you have a real plan.
+Saying "I'm going to write code until it works, and hopefully that happens before the deadline" is not a real plan.
 2. It shows that you understand the work involved, and are able to estimate it.
 3. It shows that you are familiar enough with the task to break it down into